Virtuant/hadoop-admin-2019/docs/dataframes-datasets.md

-## DataFrames and Datasets in Spark REPL
+## DataFrames and Datasets in Spark

-Spark SQl is a Spark module for structured data processing.
+**Objective**: Spark SQl is a Spark module for structured data processing.
 It has interfaces that provide Spark with additional information about the structure of both the data and the computation being performed.
-The additional information is used for optimization.
+We will investigate this technology.

+**Exercise directory**: `~/data`

 * A Dataset is a type of interface that provides the benefits of RDD (strongly typed) and Spark SQL's optimization.
 It is important to note that a Dataset can be constructed from JVM objects and then manipulated using complex functional transformations, however, they are beyond this quick guide.
 * A DataFrame is a Dataset organized into named columns.
 Conceptually, they are equivalent to a table in a relational database or a DataFrame in R or Python.
 DataFrames can be created from various sources such as: